Logistics:

 - The

-command introduces a special global variablex
+defvarcommand introduces a special global variablex. - Then, when

-into scope, and binds it to the value 5 - Then, it prints
+fun1is called, it introduces a variablexinto scope, and binds it to the value 5 - Then, it prints

-gets printed and seems normal. - This is where things get really weird.
+x, which has value5so the first5gets printed and seems normal. - This is where things get really weird.
 Next,

-to be printed! - This is because the scoping rules in Common Lisp are dynamic: once introduced, a variable never leaves scope, and hence variables always refers to the most recently declared identifier encountered while running the program!
+fun2is called, which takes no arguments.
+It also printsx, which outputs5, but we surely expect100to be printed! - This is because the scoping rules in Common Lisp are dynamic: once introduced, a variable never leaves scope, and hence variables always refers to the most recently declared identifier encountered while running the program!

 - (Note: Common Lisp also has a

--like facility that supports lexical scope)
+local-like facility that supports lexical scope)

 - The